Our mission is to assist agencies in local communities provide digital inclusion services including equipment, training & broadband connectivity.

 - Launching in March, 2015, as an Illinois corporation recognized as a US 501(c)3

-- Partnering with fifteen agencies working to bridge the digital divide.
+- Partnering with thirty-two agencies working to bridge the digital divide.
 For a full listing, take a look at our partner agencies page.

-- Running as a transparent organization, including publication of our monthly board meetings with recognition by GuideStar as a silver level participant.
+- Running as a transparent organization, including publication of our monthly board meetings with recognition by GuideStar as a gold level participant.

 - Participation in industry conferences including sharing information gained through attendance.
 See write-ups from prior conferences in our newsletters.